SPECIAL EVENT INSURANCE - FAQ

 Liability Insurance is an insurance policy specifically designed to insure the legal liability exposures of a function.
 This type of liability insurance policy is generally termed a Commercial General Liability policy or a Comprehensive Personal Liability policy.
 Both of these function Liability insurance policies provide civil legal liability coverage for allegations of bodily injury and property damage.
 This type of Liability insurance is oftentimes required by the venue, or the location where the function is to take place.

-Why does my event site require a Certificate of Liability?
+Why does my event site require a Certificate of Insurance?

 We offer the right solution for over 350 function types.
 RVNA issues policies online in real-time 24/7 and 365 days a year.